-Andrew Brunson’s US Pastor Describes What It Was Like Inside Turkish Courtroom
+Andrew Brunson’s American Pastor Describes Harrowing Turkish Courtroom Experience

 The pastor of Andrew Brunson’s home church in Montreat, North Carolina, recalled the tense experience of attending Brunson’s trial in Turkey last week, in an exclusive interview with The Daily Caller.